Querying Tanium

 In terms of resource consumption, questions and sensors will have varying impacts on endpoints when asking a live Question.
 As sensors are scripts executed on the endpoints, they consume resources from said endpoint.
 For the most part, Tanium questions have a light impact on the endpoint itself, but some sensors are more costly than others.
 Regardless, you should never create an integration that is querying live endpoints every few minutes for data.

 When assessing your question, be aware of whether or not the question is a counting question.
 This will impact the size of the response received by the Tanium server.
 More unique data points will consume more resources.
+Next, assess the specific sensors that make up the question, considering things such as:

 - What is the cardinality of the results?
 A sensor that returns many unique values is more expensive.